 A grant of $6.4 million (GST exclusive) has been awarded to Agricultural Innovation Australia (AIA), in partnership with the Zero Net Emissions from Agriculture Cooperative Research Centre, under the program.
 The grant period runs until June 2028.

-The grant will help greenhouse gas (GHG) calculators and accounting tools to align with voluntary GHG emissions estimates and reporting ‘standards’ (guidelines) being developed by DCCEEW.
-It will fund:
+The grant aims to make it easier for providers of greenhouse gas (GHG) calculators and accounting tools to align with the voluntary GHG emissions estimates and reporting guidelines (Guidelines) being developed by DCCEEW.

-AIA also provides free access to its EAP, which allows producers and their advisers to estimate their on-farm GHG emissions calculator using trusted methods.
+AIA also provides free access to its Environmental Accounting Platform, which allows producers and their advisers to estimate their on-farm GHG emissions calculator.

 The grant process

-AIA was selected at the end of a two-stage application process: a call for expressions of interest (EOIs) (Stage 1), followed by a targeted competitive grant opportunity (Stage 2).
+AIA was selected at the end of a two-stage application process: a call for expressions of interest (EOIs) (Stage 1) in December 2024, followed by a targeted competitive grant opportunity (Stage 2).

 Further information on the Stage 2 grant opportunity was restricted to those invited to apply, following assessment of EOIs at Stage 1.